Frequently asked questions for the Higher Diploma in Midwifery Sponsorship Programme

 When does the next programme commence?

-What is the duration of the Higher Diploma in Midwifery Prgoramme?
+What is the duration of the Higher Diploma in Midwifery Programme?

-The programme is a minimum duration of 18 months consisting of 26 weeks theory and 54 weeks clinical practice.
+The programme is a minimum duration of 18 months consisting of 26 weeks theory and a minimum of 54 weeks clinical practice.

 Who can apply for this programme?

-You can apply for the programme if you are registered in the General Division of the Register of Nurses maintained by the Nursing and Midwifery Board of Ireland (NMBI) or are eligible to be so registered at the time of application.
+You can apply for the programme if you are registered or eligible to register in the General Nurse Division of the Register of Nurses maintained by the Nursing and Midwifery Board of Ireland (NMBI).

 How can I find out if I am eligible to register with NMBI?